-Fruit is delicious, refreshing and full of fiber which aids in healthy digestion and metabolism.
+Delicious, refreshing and full of fiber, fruit aids in healthy digestion and metabolism.
 It also contains tons of nutritious vitamins, minerals, and antioxidants.
 Many fruits are also super hydrating and full of water.

 The best part about fruit is it’s so versatile: blend it up to make a smoothie, add it to a protein shake, use it to top off your morning oatmeal, or use frozen bananas to make “ice cream” (also known as ‘nice cream’)!

 Try this recipe for deliciously healthy Mint Chocolate Chip Nice Cream!